xinhaoyuan/layout-machi/README.md

 In machi command, use the argument string with command `x` will set up the nested layout of the region to the mapped one.

 For example, since by default `machi.editor.nested_layouts["0"]` is `awful.layout.suit.tile` and `machi.editor.nested_layouts["1"]` is `awful.layout.suit.spiral`,
-the command `11h0x1x` will split the screen horizontally apply the layouts accordingly - see the figure below.
+the command `11h0x1x` will split the screen horizontally and apply the layouts accordingly - see the figure below.

 ![nested layout screenshot](nested_layout_screenshot.png)